Teo A. Babun: Awards

 In 2023, Babun received the Alumni Outstanding Service "Brother Andres Award" from Immaculata-LaSalle High School in Miami, for his provision of food, medical supplies, and oxygen concentrators to Catholic Orders in Cuba during the COVID-19 pandemic.

-On December 7, 2023, Babun was bestowed with the prestigious "Keepers of the Flame of Human Rights" Lifetime Achievement Award by the Americas Chapter of the Foundation for the Improvement of Life, Culture, and Society, sponsored by the renowned Church of Scientology.
-This award, which recognized of his exemplary advocacy for religious freedom, was presented in a grand ceremony that gathered faith community leaders, international human rights advocates, and defenders of freedom from around the world.
+On December 7, 2023, Babun was bestowed with the "Keepers of the Flame of Human Rights" Lifetime Achievement Award by the Americas Chapter of the Foundation for the Improvement of Life, Culture, and Society, sponsored by the Church of Scientology.

 Campaigns

 In 2023, Babun led a campaign to create the Office of Freedom of Religion and Belief (FoRB) Secretariat at the Organization of American States (OAS), arguing that FoRB matters were handled by the Secretariat on Human Rights, thus diluting the efforts and concentration needed to advocate specifically for religious freedom in Latin America.
 Support was pledged from the countries of Canada, Costa Rica, Ecuador, Dominican Republic, El Salvador, and Guatemala.
 The United States was scheduled to join the campaign in 2024.